Should I spend 3, 4, or 5 days in Nashville?

 Is 4 days enough time in Nashville?

 With four days at your disposal, you'll have more than enough time to take in all that Nashville has to offer, giving you the flexibility to unwind in your hotel or use Nashville as a base for day trips to nearby destinations.
-You can relax while enjoying plenty of live music, the nightlife scene, and the famous sights and museums at your own pace.
+You can relax while enjoying plenty of live music, the food, and the nightlife scene at your own pace.
 We have some suggestions of things to do below, too.

 Nashville, Tennesse Nashville, Tennesse